 Center lane rumble strips will be installed the entire length of the project.
 Shoulder rumble strips will be installed where there is adequate shoulder width.
 Rumble strips are low cost, cost effective countermeasure on targeted segments of highways with a history of run off the road crashes.

 Traffic control during construction

-Construction will occur during daylight hours.
+Construction will occur Monday through Friday.
 Traffic will be controlled by flagging and pilot cars.
 Delays should not exceed 20 minutes.